 Intuitive Surgical, Inc. v.
 Ethocon-Endo Surgery, Inc. – The firm successfully represented Johnson & Johnson in this case in which Plaintiffs attempted to invoke California’s non-compete statute to prevent Johnson & Johnson from enforcing its non-compete agreement with Plaintiffs.
 With a parallel lawsuit pending in another state, the firm successfully opposed Plaintiffs’ Request for a Temporary Restraining Order and Request for a Preliminary Injunction, and successfully blocked their attempt to race to judgment in California.
 2010.

 Chan v.
 Regents of the University of California – Plaintiff claimed retaliation based on gender and national origin under FEHA in this tenure case.
-Defense verdict – jury trial.
+Defense judgment – bench trial.
+2003.

 Burns v.
 California State Automobile Association – A supervisor sued for alleged sexual harassment based on hostile work environment in a historically all male workplace.
-Defense verdict – bench trial.
+Defense judgment – bench trial.
+1999.

 Lenau v.
 Taco Bell – Plaintiff alleged wrongful termination and breach of contract.
-Defense verdict – bench trial.
+Defense judgment – bench trial.
+1995.

 FDIC v.
 Berr – United States District Court, Eastern District.
 Lafayette & Kumagai represented the FDIC in a bankruptcy adversary proceeding seeking to avoid the borrower’s discharge of debt to the FDIC.
 This action involved a “straw borrower” who was alleged to have conspired with insiders in a scheme to defraud the Indian Springs State Bank in Kansas.
 The debtor sought to discharge his debt in bankruptcy and offered as his defense the fact that the bank vice president knew he was acting as a “straw borrower.”
 Lafayette & Kumagai relied upon D’Oench Duhme & Company v.
 FDIC, 315 U.S. 447 (1942) in a successful defense at trial.
 In re Berr (Berr v.
 FDIC), 172 BR 299 (9th Cir.
 BAP 1994)